 Many house plants do like a bit of sunshine but it is important not to let them get too hot.
 Some can get scorched leaves so it is good to avoid direct sunlight!
 Furthermore, we recommend keeping plants away from radiators.
 If you can, try rotating your plants either in different places within a room or even just turning them around a little.

 Based on the above, are you keen to get started with creating green spaces in your home?
 Or are you wondering where to begin?
 Well, we have some helpful filters on our site to help you narrow it down.
 This will help you pick one that is right for your room or what you are looking for.
-From a darker corner to a light space, or a mini plant through to an extra large one, you are sure to find something.
+From a darker corner to light space, or a mini plant through to an extra-large one, you are sure to find something.
+Buying houseplants online is super easy with our website – you can even get express delivery if you need to get a last-minute gift delivered pretty speedily.

-If you want to get some more ideas, don’t forget to check out our blog posts to see plenty of photos or head over to our Instagram.
+If you want to get some more ideas for your house plant style, don’t forget to check out our blog posts to see plenty of photos or head over to our Instagram.